Updated: 6 days ago

 They connect teams with their purpose and the "why" behind their work.
 It draws them into a bigger picture.

 Let's say our purpose and mission is to get to Mars.
 Our flight plan there is going to be our strategy.
 The very first step (getting into the stratosphere), that's our OKR.
 It's the very first outcome we need to achieve on our way to Mars.

 An OKR is broken into the following 2 elements:

 Objective - A simple and inspiring statement of what we need to achieve to create a valuable business outcome.
-What’s important to note, is that the outcome is not what’a created or delivered, it’s the value that is derived by way of a happier customer or a better business.
+What’s important to note, is that the outcome is not what’s created or delivered, it’s the value that is derived by way of a happier customer or a better business.

 Key Results - 2-5 measures indicating how we know we’re making progress on delivering the Objective.
-We know we’re making valuable progress as they are results based, rather than activity based.
+We know we’re making valuable progress as they are results-based, rather than activity-based.

 They are distinct from KPIs as OKRs are solely about creating change and outcomes.
-By design they focus teams on critical priorities, and cut the noise that might not be most pressing right now.
+By design, they focus teams on critical priorities and cut the noise that might not be most pressing right now.

 You can read more about the differences in our blog and video exploring OKRs vs KPIs.

 OKR is your unfair advantage.
 The pace of change is an ever-increasing reality of business.
 With continuous changes in customer needs and shifts in the regulatory environment mean it's more important than ever to adapt to these challenges in an aligned and focused manner.